 “Blood Tests cannot differentiate between a past infection and the current status of an H. pylori infection…”

-Even after H. pylori bacteria have been treated, H. pylori antibodies may sometimes still be present in the blood for 12 - 18 months after a successful treatment.
+Even after H. pylori has been treated, H. pylori antibodies may sometimes still be present in the blood for 12 – 18 months after successful treatment.
 This means that you will test positive (for antibodies) when you are actually negative after receiving treatment.
 In view of this, Blood Testing is considered to be the most inconclusive test that can be used to determine if a treatment has been successful or not.

-DO NOT USE an H. pylori Blood Test within 18 months of your last treatment! - This is because antibodies remain in the blood for between 12 to 18 months after the H.pylori bacterium has been successfully treated.
-In short this means that a Blood Test is only showing what your H. pylori status was - up to 18 months before the test.
+DO NOT USE an H. pylori Blood Test within 18 months of your last treatment! – This is because antibodies remain in the blood for between 12 to 18 months after the H.pylori bacterium has been successfully treated.
+In short, this means that a Blood Test is only showing what your H. pylori status was – up to 18 months before the test.

 ON THE POSITIVE SIDE – If you have NEVER been treated for H. pylori a Blood test CAN be useful!
 If you suspect you are infected with H. pylori, and if you have never been treated for H. pylori before, and you test positive with a Blood Test – then you are extremely likely to be infected with H. pylori.
 Obviously this means that you will need to start seeking effective treatment.

 ALSO!!
 If you test negative with a blood test, you can rest assured that you are not infected with H. pylori.